chandantiwariyt/Stock-Analyser-and-Portfolio-Optimizer/readme.md

 - Adds plain-English AI-style commentary from the computed metrics

 ## 🔴 Live Demo
-> Run locally using the steps below — or deploy free on [Streamlit Cloud](https://stock-analyser-and-portfolio-optimizer.onrender.com/)
+> Run locally using the steps below — or Live deployment on [Streamlit Cloud](https://stock-analyser-and-portfolio-optimizer.onrender.com/)

 ## Current Features